quintel/documentation/general/merit_order.md

 #### Electricity Price

 Thirdly, the Merit Order Module sets an electricity price for each hour.
-The plant with the highest operating cost will come online last and it can set the price for electricity.
-This price is equal to the marginal costs of the participant that is the first one that is not running at all.
-This reflects the assumption that a producer will try to sell their electricity for a price that is as high as possible but still (infinitely) smaller than the cost of the participant that is the first one not producing.
-Note, that the model searches for the next producer that would actually be available in your scenario.
-If no 'more expensive' participant is available because all participants are running, the Merit Order Module will set a certain maximum price.
-Some special cases may be encountered:

--   If no 'more expensive' participant is available, the electricity price is determined by 7.22 \* operating cost of the most expensive participant.
-This reflects the highest market price that can currently be observed in electricity trading during times of extreme shortage (around 600 EUR/MWh).
--   If a scenario does not have any dispatchables at all, the modul will assign the maximum price of 600 EUR/MWh.
--   If dispatchable plants are installed, but no dispatchable plant is running because the demand is entirely fulfilled by volatile and must-run producers, the price is set to the operation costs of the cheapest dispatchable participant.
+The plant with the highest operating cost that will come online last sets the price for electricity.

 ### Scope

 Currently, the Merit Order Module has some limitations:

--   Some power plants that may be installed by the user are not considered by the Merit Order Module at all.
-Geothermal and concentrated solar power are currently not implemented.
-Any contribution from these plants will just be added to the annual electricity production determined by the merit order module.
 -   Only the installed dispatchable participants can be price-setting plants.
-The module sets a maximum price if the dispatchables cannot set a price.
 All volatile and must-run participants are not capable of setting the electricity price.
--   Electricity import from other countries is limited: Electricity is only imported if turning on all available national generation units is not sufficient to satisfy demand.
-In reality it might be a cheaper option to import electricity from a neighboring country, instead of running very expensive domestic plants.
-A consequence of this constraint is that importing electricity is very expensive.
-The module currently imports electricity at the maximum possible electricity price.
 -   Electricity export to other countries is limited: The merit order only assigns domestic dispatchable power plants until the hourly demand is met.
 Therefore, dispatchable power plants are not used to produce electricity for export purposes.
-Export of electricity can only happen at times of very 'overproduction' from volatile and must-run power plants.
+Export of electricity can only happen at times of 'overproduction' from volatile and must-run power plants.
 If the production from wind, solar and must-run CHP plants is (temporarily) higher than the demand, the excess is exported.

 Output
 ------